lunarphp/lunar/docs/src/upgrading.md

 ### Meilisearch users

-If you use Meilisearch and want to carry on using it, Lunar doesn't ship with Meilisearch anymore so you may need to include the new package.
+Lunar no longer ships with Meilisearch by default.
+If you use Meilisearch and wish to carry on using it, you will need to require the new Lunar meilisearch package.

 ```sh
 composer require lunarphp/meilisearch
 ```

-This will install the appropriate packages that Scout needs and also register the set up command so you can keep using it, you just need to update the signature
+This will install the appropriate packages that Scout needs and also register the set up command so you can keep using it, you just need to update the signature.

 ```sh
 php artisan lunar:meilisearch:setup
 ```

-### Mysql search users
+### MySQL Search

-If you were previously using the `mysql` database driver, change this to `database_index`.
-This will then populate the `search_index` table which the driver uses.
+If you were previously using the `mysql` Scout driver, you should change this to `database_index`.
+This populates the `search_index` table with the terms to be searched upon.
 You may need to run the scout import command:

 ```sh
 php artisan scout:import Lunar\Models\Product